linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 ##### Restore from Grub

-During system startup, in the system selection interface, click **System Restore**, you can choose "Reset to factory settings" to read and restore factory settings backup, or choose "restore UnionTech OS historical backup" to open the file directory and select the backup to be restored.
+During system startup, in the system selection interface, click **UnionTech OS Backup & Restore**, you can choose "Reset to factory settings" to read and restore factory settings backup, or choose "restore UnionTech OS historical backup" to open the file directory and select the backup to be restored.

 ##### Restore from Control Center

 You can either restore all settings or manually restore the previous backup data.

 1. On the homepage of Control Center, click ![system_info_normal](icon/system_info_normal.svg).
-2. Click **Backup/Restore** > **Restore** to select:
+2. Click **Backup and Restore** > **Restore** to select:

    - Restore All Settings
-     1. You can choose to check **Keep personal files and apps** and click **Restore**.
-Click **OK** in the dialogue box pops up.
+     1. You can choose to check **Keep personal files and apps** and click **Restore Now**.
+Click **Confirm** in the dialogue box pops up.
      2. Please input the password to authorize the data restoring.
    - Manual Restore
      1. After selecting restoring directory, click ![three_dots](jpg/three_dots.png) to select the files you want to restore.
-     2. Click **Restore** to start system restoring.
+     2. Click **Restore Now** to start system restoring.